 NBIA Suisse is the Swiss patient advocacy association and self-help group for families and patients affected by an NBIA disease (neurodegeneration with brain iron accumulation).

-NBIA Suisse was founded in 2015 in Lausanne/Switzerland by a swiss-iranian family.
+NBIA Suisse was founded in 2015 in Lausanne/Switzerland by a Swiss-Iranian family.
 Three nieces living in Iran were found in those days to be affected by MPAN (Mitochondrial-membrane Protein-Associated Neurodegeneration), a subtype of NBIA.
-NBIA Suisse works closely with NBIA Iran and is since 2015 member of the international NBIA Alliance with associations in Canada, France, Germany, Italy, Netherlands, Spain, Hungary, Poland and USA.
+NBIA Suisse works closely with NBIA Iran and is since 2015 member of the international NBIA Alliance that has affiliated associations in Canada, France, Germany, Italy, Netherlands, Spain, Hungary, Poland and USA.

-This international network allows access to the latest knowledge and we intend to report here on all aspects and the latest research results of the NBIA disorders.
-In addition and equally important to us, we do hope to give awareness and emotional encouragement to patients and their parents.
+This international network allows to have access to the latest knowledge.
+It is our intention to report here on all aspects and the most recent research results and understanding of the NBIA disorders.
+In addition and equally important to us, we do hope to raise awareness of these young patients their parents and give them emotional encouragement.

-Together with these worldwide partners, we want to achieve
+Together with our worldwide partners, we want to achieve

-- public attention for the existence of these rare diseases,
+- Increased public attention for the existence of this form of rare diseases,

-- financial support for the search for treatment,
+- Substantial financial support for the research toward a therapy, while

 Our commitee members are